texfaq/texfaq.github.io/FAQ-mpprologues.md

 Dan Luecking, of a jiffy of Knuth's.
-Dan's version [`mpsproof.tex`](http://ctan.org/pkg/mpsproof.tex) will work under TeX to produce a DVI file for use with `dvips`, or under PDFTeX to produce a PDF file, direct.
+Dan's version [`mpsproof.tex`](http://ctan.org/pkg/mpsproof.tex) will work under TeX to produce a DVI file for use with `dvips`, or under pdfTeX to produce a PDF file, direct.
 The output is set up to look like a proof sheet.

 A script application, `mptopdf`, is available in recent